Type-Delta/Vitrum/devnote.md

 - [ ] **I1**: add animation when Findpanel closed
 - [ ] make `getNativeFontFamily()` more flexible
 - [ ] reduce input delay when typing
+- [ ] add a bit more of padding on the left side of the Editor area